-Source Plan Additional Measure Discussion Positive or negative effect Conclusion: positive or negative effect Ire AG9 Upgrade farm management systems Farm Waste Management system upgrades would facilitate the management of farm waste through appropriate and adequate storage facilities for silage and agricultural wastes, proper animal housing and appropriate equipment for the application of farm waste.
+Additional Measure Discussion Positive or negative effect Conclusion: positive or negative effect 39 Upgrade farm management stems Farm Waste Management system upgrades would facilitate the management of farm waste through appropriate and adequate storage facilities for silage and agricultural wastes, proper animal housing and appropriate equipment for the application of farm waste.
 If encouraged by providing grant aid to farmers for investments, this would ensure more widespread upgrades.
 Grants if made available must be linked to the availability of appropriate spread lands and not represent an increased risk to water quality.
-May lead to improved use of farmyard slurries leading to improved water quality and in turn improvements in human health with regard to bathing, drinking waters, aquifers etc. and reduced potential impacts to biodiversity.
-Summary: A positive measure which could lead to reduced pollution + + to waters and improved biodiversity.
+May lead to improved use of farmyard slurries leading to improved water quality and in turn improvements in human health with regard to bathing, drinking waters, aquifers etc. and reduced potential impacts to biodiversity. + + + Summary: A positive measure which could lead to reduced pollution to waters and improved biodiversity.
 Grants if made available however must be linked to the availability of appropriate spread lands and not represent an increased risk to water quality.
-NI AG10 Examine commercial/technical proposals that have the potential to bring about significant reduction in the phosphorus surplus e.g. incinerator or digestor Examination of commercial/ technical proposals is part of the planning process.
+G10 Examine mmercial/technical oposals that have the potential to ng about significant reduction in a phosphorus surplus e.g. cinerator or digestor Examination of commercial/ technical proposals is part of the planning process.
 Assessment of this measure would be premature prior to a decision on which proposals will be implemented.
 However, some of the technical proposals that could be chosen are assessed separately where specified (e.g. AG12, AG13).
 It is highly recommended that when specific proposals are chosen, that these be subject to environmental assessment to identify potential impacts.
-Not assessed Not assessed NI AG11 Phosphorus balances on individual holdings to be introduced on a phased basis This measure again should have the desired effect of decreased phosphorus losses from agriculture which would help to reduce eutrophication.
-This is linked with AG5, and would have major benefits for water quality and therefore protected areas. + + Relocate
+Not assessed Not assessed G11 Phosphorus balances on lividual holdings to be introduced a phased basis This measure again should have the desired effect of decreased phosphorus losses from agriculture which would help to reduce eutrophication.
+This is linked with AG5, and would have major benefits for water quality and therefore protected areas. + + 611 Pho lividual osphorus balances on holdings to be introduced be subject to environmental assessment to identify potential impacts. osphorus balances on holdings to be introduced sed basis This measure again should have the desired effect of decreased phosphorus losses from agriculture which would help to reduce eutrophication.
+This is linked with AG5, and would have major be subject to environmental assessment to identify potential impacts.osphorus balances on holdings to be introduced sed basisThis measure again should have the desired effect of decreased phosphorus losses from agriculture which would help to reduce eutrophication.
+This is linked with AG5, and would have major